FewBody/fewbody.github.io/_pages/groupmeeting.md

 # 2021/2/28
 *  Showing that plane wave can be written by Bessel function and Spherical harmonics.
 *  Proving that the optical theorem is valid when when inelastic events are included in the total cross section. [question]({{ site.baseurl }}/downloads/hw_19_1.pdf), [ans]({{ site.baseurl }}/downloads/ans22_1.pdf)

+# Next group meeting will take place on 2021/3/7.